foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/lib/secureshield.rst

 Upon compiling and linking, the following files will be generated:

-- linker_xx.ldf: the generated linker script for normal applicatio
+- linker_xx.ldf: the generated linker script for normal application

 - the generated linker script for secure binary